What is happening?

 - Select Settings ⚙, then select Account and Settings.

-- In the Company name section, select Edit ✎.
+- In the Company name section, click the Edit ✎.

-- Enter your GST Registration Number in the Goods and Service Tax ID field.
+- Enter your GST Registration Number in the Goods and Services Tax ID field.

 - Click Save.

 Thank you for using QuickBooks Online.